 The federal Uniform Guidance (2 CFR 200.332b) requires IU to "evaluate each subrecipient's risk of noncompliance with Federal statutes, regulations, and the terms and conditions of the subaward for purposes of determining the appropriate subrecipient monitoring."

 To comply with this requirement, IU's Office of Research Administration performs a risk assessment on federal and federal pass-through projects with a cost reimbursable subaward or subaward amendment with additional funding.

 High-risk subrecipients require additional monitoring

-According to federal regulations, IU must “monitor the activities of the subrecipient as necessary to ensure that the subaward is used for authorized purposes, in compliance with Federal statutes, regulations, and the terms and conditions of the subaward; and that subaward performance goals are achieved.”
+According to federal Uniform Guidance (2 CFR 200.332d), IU must "monitor the activities of the subrecipient as necessary to ensure that the subaward is used for authorized purposes, in compliance with Federal statutes, regulations, and the terms and conditions of the subaward; and that subaward performance goals are achieved."

-When IU determines that a subrecipient should be considered high-risk, the subaward agreement will include additional terms and conditions, including specific invoicing instructions.
-An example of additional invoicing instructions can be found in the Billing Requirements Attachment.
+When IU determines that a subrecipient should be considered high–risk, the subaward agreement will include additional terms and conditions, including specific invoicing instructions.
+See Subrecipient Invoice Template (Accessible 08/16/23).
+An example of the additional invoicing instructions can be found in the High-Risk Billing Requirements Attachment (Accessible 06/03/21).

-Departments will perform a complete review of the required supporting documentation received with every invoice prior to invoice approval.
+Departments will perform a complete review of the invoice and required supporting documentation prior to invoice approval.
 If any information is missing, incorrect, or appears to be unallowable, the fiscal officer must hold or cancel the payment request and contact the subrecipient for resolution.